Master of Science in Nutrition

 The Accelerated Bachelor’s/Master’s (ABM) 5 year program is available for students completing the Coordinated Program in Dietetics, an accredited professional program.
 All requirements for the Bachelor of Science in Dietetics (BSD) and the Master of Science in Nutrition (MS) can be met with up to 12 credit hours of graduate coursework that may count toward requirements for each degree.

 Students who have completed at least 60 undergraduate credit hours and all required, pre-requisite coursework for dietetics apply to the ABM program through an online School of Graduate Studies (SGS).
-Pre-requisite coursework may be in-progress at the time of application but must be completed before beginning the ABM program.
+Pre-requisite coursework, including at least 60 undergraduate credit hours, may be in-progress at the time of application but must be completed before beginning the ABM program.

-1. Completion of pre-requisite courses and currently enrolled or eligible for enrollment at UND.
+1. Completion of prerequisite courses and currently enrolled or eligible for enrollment at UND.
+All applicants must complete the UND Graduate School application.

-2. Have a grade of "C" or higher in undergraduate courses in nutrition and science.
+2. Students must have a grade of "C" or better in all undergraduate nutrition courses and science courses.
 Recency of courses will be evaluated.

-3. Have a cumulative Grade Point Average (GPA) of at least 3.0 for all undergraduate work (based on A=4.0).
+3. A cumulative Grade Point Average (GPA) of at least 3.0 for all undergraduate work (based on A=4.0).

-7. Submission of the online application to the School of Graduate Studies including three recommendations, a Statement of Goals, résumé, and service learning hours form.
-Address the following elements in your Statement of Goals: describe educational goals and interest in becoming a registered dietitian nutritionist, include characteristics, skills, and experiences that uniquely qualify you to be successful as a student dietitian.
-The résumé and service learning hours form are uploaded as one document under the "Optional Document Upload" section of the application.
+5. Submission of the online application to the School of Graduate Studies including three letters of recommendation, a Statement of Goals, Program of Study, and résumé.
+The Statement of Goals should address your educational goals and your interest in becoming a registered dietitian nutritionist, including characteristics, skills, and experiences that uniquely qualify you to be successful as a student dietitian.

 On-Campus M.S.
 Degree Requirements

-Students must maintain a cumulative GPA of 3.0/4.0 or higher and “B” or higher in courses listed in the Program of Study.
-Program requirements are:
+2. Students must maintain a cumulative GPA of 3.0/4.0 or higher and “B” or higher in courses listed in the Program of Study.

 Curriculum